rcardin/http4s-tutorial/README.md

 }
 ```

-As we can see, the method returns an instance of the type `HttpApp[F]`, which is a type alias for
-`Kleisli[F, Request[G], Response[G]]`.
-Hence, for what we said at the beginning of this article,
-this `Kleisli` is nothing more than a wrapper around the function `Request[G] => F[Response[G]]`.
-So, the difference with the `HttpRoutes[F]` type is that we removed the `OptionT` type on the
+As we can see, the method returns an instance of the type `HttpApp[F]`, which is a type alias for `Kleisli[F, Request[G], Response[G]]`.
+Hence, for what we said at the beginning of this article, this `Kleisli` is nothing more than a wrapper around the function `Request[G] => F[Response[G]]`.
+So, the difference with the `HttpRoutes[F]` type is that we removed the `OptionT` on the response.
-response.

 ## Generate Responses

-As we said, generating responses to incoming requests is an operation that could involve some
+As we said, generating responses to incoming requests is an operation that could involve some side effects.
-side effects.
 In fact, http4s handle responses with the type `F[Response]`.
-However, creating
-explicitly a response inside an effect `F` can be tedious.
+However, explicitly creating a response inside an effect `F` can be tedious.

-So, the `http4s-dsl` module, provides us some shortcuts to create responses associated with HTTP
+So, the `http4s-dsl` module provides us some shortcuts to create responses associated with HTTP status codes.
-status codes.
 For example, the `Ok()` function creates a response with a 200 HTTP status:

 ```scala
 HttpRoutes.of[F] {